VickiL/docs-assignment-vicki-lindem/technical-writer/assignment.md

 # Debug Operations in Kubernetes

 The Kubernetes `kubectl` command-line interface allows you to interact with and manage your Kubernetes cluster.
-This section contains `kubectl` commands that aid with debugging your Pods, including listing Pod details, examining logs, executing container commands, and creating dedicated debugging resources.
+This section contains `kubectl` commands that aid with debugging your Pods, specifically:

+* `get pods` to list pod details
+* `logs` to fetch container logs
+* `exec` to execute commands inside a container
+* `debug` to create dedicated debugging resources

 For a full list of `kubectl` commands, visit the official [Kubectl Reference Docs](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands).